Canada Lutheran

 The Magazine of the Evangelical Lutheran Church in Canada

-Welcoming the Stranger - Canada Lutheran Magazine - ELCIC
+Transforming the ELCIC’s Theological Schools - Canada Lutheran Magazine - ELCIC

 Read More ›